Recursion (Crouch novel): Critical reception

 In a starred review, Publishers Weekly described Recursion as an "intelligent, mind-bending thriller".
 It stated: "Crouch effortlessly integrates sophisticated philosophical concepts into a complex and engrossing plot."
 Kirkus Reviews called Recursion an "exciting, thought-provoking mind-bender".
 It said the book is a stimulating exploration of grief and memory and how they define who we are.
 Rebecca Vnuk wrote in Booklist that readers may not understand the physics behind the story, "but, in a peculiar way, that's part of the fun."

 In a review of the book in The New York Times, American author Victor LaValle described Recursion as "a heady campfire tale of a novel built for summer reading".
 He said the journey it follows "is a gloriously twisting line that regularly confounded my expectations."
 While all those paranormal podcasts are often rejected as fringe entertainment, LaValle stated "that doesn’t diminish my enjoyment of these shows."
 He explained that "I'm a skeptic, though not quite an unbeliever".
 Novels like Recursion tend to be dismissed for similar reasons, but LaValle opined, "I believe they capture the disquiet of millions; they broadcast at an anxious frequency.
 The sense that our country’s center is not holding pulses through the novel.
 The fear that we are losing our collective memory, of a stable nation for instance, doesn't read to me like fantasy."

 Translations

-Recursion was translated into German by Rainer Schmidt as Gestohlene Erinnerung and published by Goldmann in March 2020.
-It was also translated into Portuguese as Recursão? and published by Intrinseca in January 2020.
+Recursion was translated into Portuguese as Recursão? and published by Intrinseca in January 2020.
+It was also translated into German by Rainer Schmidt as Gestohlene Erinnerung and published by Goldmann in March 2020.